CREPIC21/businessRegistry/project_step_by_step.md

 - fix CSP policy for font awesome - at the moment helmet() is commented out - causes font awesome icons not to show up
 - add more info for individual professions(as well start date - dynamically using Date.now(), course duration...)
 - background image for cart page
-- style PDF that is sent also add necessary information from the DB in the PDF
 - check responsiveness
 - add button to change background colors - day/night
 - test sending emails on my real test accounts, switch mailtrap SMTP to gmail SMTP
-- check posting reviews functionality
-  - only visitor that did not post review will have form visible
-  - owner or admin can not publish reviews - needs to be fixed(at the moment owner can add review)
-  - admin can modify reviews only through API
+- add different background image for the landing page on mobiles - text not visible with current image

 DONE ASSIGNMENTS AND FIXES
 - fix the about page - DONE REMOVED